A LEGACY OF SERVICE AND SUCCESS

-Deacon has received numerous awards for community work, in particular, his work with youngsters and youth organizations.
-In 1997 he founded the Deacon Jones Foundation, of which he is President and CEO.
-The Deacon Jones Foundation was established to assist young people and the communities in which they live with a comprehensive program that includes education, mentoring, corporate internship, and community service.
-The Deacon Jones Foundation is his passIon.
+Deacon received numerous awards for community work, particularly his work with youngsters and youth organizations.
+In 1997 he founded the Deacon Jones Foundation, acting as president and CEO.
+The Deacon Jones Foundation was established to assist young people and the communities in which they live with a comprehensive program that included education, mentoring, corporate internship, and community service.